paketo-buildpacks/rfcs/text/dependencies/rfcs/0004-dependency-management-phase-one.md

 In order to run the steps in a generalized workflow, each step will need to conform to a standardized set of inputs and outputs.
-Version retrieval, metadata gathering, and dependency testing can all be written in any language, but should have a simple way to be executed via a Makefile so it can be called in a consistent manner.
+Version retrieval, and metadata gathering can be written in any language, but should have a simple way to be executed via a Makefile so it can be called in a consistent manner.
 A `Makefile` will be created with targets for these steps, with each step being a bash script in this example: